 Morecambe Bay is now a place where great things are happening.
-Headlands to Headspace is being delivered alongside other significant new programmes which together will bring £5 million new investment to the Bay4.
+Headlands to Headspace is being delivered alongside other significant new programmes which together will bring £5 million new investment to the Bay3.
 These include the Nature Improvement Area and the 700 Days Scheme - a bold programme to kick-start growth in the visitor economy.
 Headlands to Headspace will undertake the heritage-focused elements of this activity, but has been carefully designed to complement and dovetail with parallel activities for mutual benefit.

 Integrating delivery of Headlands to Headspace with 700 Days and the other schemes makes the Bay's heritage central to activity that will transform the Bay.
-This people's enjoyment of a destination is massively affected by the quality of the welcome they receive from professionals like taxi drivers and hotel receptionists.
+This

-- Makes the Bay's rich cultural and natural heritage a key driver in boosting the Bay's economy - Secures better long term management for the heritage assets into the future - Brings maximum added value: building capacity, engagement and skills; improving the image, and quality of place for the communities of the Bay
+- Makes the Bay's rich cultural and natural heritage a key driver in boosting the Bay's economy - Secures better long term management for the heritage assets into the future - Brings maximum added value: building capacity, engagement and skills; improving the image, and quality of place for the communities of the Bay - Secures lasting economic benefits by making the Bay a more attractive place to live, invest, and visit - Gives genuine sustainability and ownership to the heritage by making it actively produce socio-economic benefit for the communities.